 Under the terms of the UK laws, it is legal to sell CBD oil tinctures and CBD products containing no more than 0.2% THC.
 Any product containing more than this concentration is regarded as illegal and considered a cannabis product.
 At the time of writing this article, cannabis is still a Class B drug under the UK misuse of Drugs Act 1971.

 The concentration of THC holds for all products regardless of the CBD concentration.
 For instance, a product containing just 5% CBD or 40% CBD must conform to the THC limit of 0.2%.

 Unlike what is obtainable in the US, the Medicines and Healthcare Products Regulatory Agency (MHRA) has recognized CBD as a medicine in the UK.
 Even though this is subject to strict regulations.
 The therapeutic potentials of CBD oil have been widely recognized too.

 If you would like to learn more about this subject, please read our comprehensive guide to CBD laws in the United Kingdom.

 Even with the levels of restrictions placed on the use of CBD and other members of the cannabinoid family, it is clear that CBD may hold the key to the treatment of several diseases linked with the endocannabinoid system.
 Although only the use of CBD for epileptic seizures have been approved by the FDA, information from current research has shown how CBD may play a key role in the management of diseases like diabetes, Polycystic Ovarian Syndrome, cardiovascular diseases and many more.

-CBD is presently being incorporated into everyday products like tea, honey, energy drinks, CBD creams, CBD tablets and gummies.
+CBD is presently being incorporated into everyday products like tea, honey, energy drinks, CBD creams, CBD capsules and gummies.
 With time, we will see a complete acceptance of CBD for all levels of treatments.